richardcalahan/ruby_array_find_consecutive/README.md

 ### Description

 `Array#find_consecutive` is a C extension for Ruby.
 It returns an array of non-overlapping arrays of consecutive numbers for `self` for a given interval.
 If no interval argument is provided the default is 1.
+You can optionally pass a block that will be yielded each array of consecutive numbers.
 That's a mouthful, so perhaps an example will help.

 ### Usage